Last Updated on September 13, 2023 by Dave Schoenbeck

 Before the Show

 Your trade show success is usually proportional to how prepared you are.
-Before the show, check in with the venue to make sure you’ll have everything you need to run operations from your booth: this includes wi-fi and an electrical outlet for you to plug in any equipment you might have.
+Before the show, please check in with the venue to ensure you have everything you need to run operations from your booth.
+This includes Wi-Fi and an electrical outlet to plug in any equipment.

-Get strategic about your handouts.
+Please be sure to get strategic about your handouts.
 Don’t just bring business cards: your potential clients will end up collecting hundreds of those before the show is over.
-Instead, make your materials stand out.
+Instead, could you make your materials stand out?
 You have to create an impression that they still remember once the show is over and they’re sorting through stacks of the papers they picked up at the event.

-Make sure your handouts and business cards remind visitors of who you are and what you do.
-If you can, match the handouts to the design of your booth so they’ll be able to make the connection once the show is over.
-You can also consider printing them on unusually-shaped paper for added uniqueness.
+Please ensure your handouts and business cards remind visitors who you are and what you do.
+Please match the flyers to your booth’s design to connect once the show ends.
+You can also consider printing them on unusually shaped paper for added uniqueness.

 Trade Show Booth Tips

 The next step is setting up an impressive, memorable booth.
 If you’re starting from scratch, it’s a good idea to consult a quality branding marketing agency that can give out ideas and execute the graphics and signing.
 Find a small, affordable partner that can position you well.
-It’s worth the investment for a great booth you can use over and over again.
+It’s worth the investment for a fantastic booth you can use repeatedly.

-Here’s a killer trade show tip: make sure you have motion in your booth.
+Here’s a killer trade show tip: Ensure you have motion in your booth.
 An easy way to do this is to have a TV or monitor with a video loop of your company doing whatever you do.
-Even on a low budget, you can accomplish this by setting up a projector screen or at the very least, your laptop.
+Even on a low budget, you can accomplish this by setting up a projector screen or,r at the very least, your laptop.

 You can also brainstorm an activity to host at your booth to generate buzz.
 Setting up a mini golf hole, creating a simple game, or DIY-ing a photo booth are all ways to get people interested in your booth.